RimuTec/AspNetCore.SpaServices.Extensions/README.md

 ## Usage

-The following steps assume that you have a single SPA (Single Page Application) in your project and that *all* files for the SPA are in a folder named `MyApp` within your ASP.NET Core 3.1 project.
+The following steps assume that you have a single SPA (Single Page Application) in your project and that *all* files for the SPA are in a folder named `MyApp` within your ASP.NET project targeting either `netcoreapp3.1` or `net5.0`.
 To ensure HMR (Hot Module Reload) works, we recommend separating your SPA from other static files by using a folder other than `wwwroot`.
 The reason is that `UseStaticFiles()` defaults to serving static files from `wwwroot` and this interferes with webpack dev server and when and how bundles are built.

 By putting all SPA files into a folder separate from all other static files, the file structure is cleaner as well.
 Also, **be aware** that **this package deletes all files** in `spaStaticFileOptions.RootPath`.
 This value is configured in `Startup.ConfigureServices()`.

 **Note:** The following are just the key steps (one-offs) for adding support for webpack dev server (WDS) with hot module replacement (HMR) to your projects.
 It does not describe the full content of all files involved.
 The [github repository](https://github.com/RimuTec/AspNetCore.SpaServices.Extensions) for the source code of this NuGet package contains the source code for a complete example application.

-1. To use this extension in an ASP.NET Core 3.1 project, add the [NuGet package `RimuTec.AspNetCore.SpaServices.Extensions`](https://www.nuget.org/packages/RimuTec.AspNetCore.SpaServices.Extensions/) to the project, e.g. using the dotnet cli in a terminal window:
+1. To use this extension in an ASP.NET project targeting `netcoreapp3.1` or `net5.0`, add the [NuGet package `RimuTec.AspNetCore.SpaServices.Extensions`](https://www.nuget.org/packages/RimuTec.AspNetCore.SpaServices.Extensions/) to the project, e.g. using the dotnet cli in a terminal window:

    ```dotnet
    dotnet add package Rimutec.AspNetCore.SpaServices.Extensions